-Several sector committees are established within the Privacy Commission which are responsible for granting prior approval for certain specific types of data processing (e.g., processing data from the national register).
-The procedure differs depending on the sector committee
+Several sector committees are established within the Privacy Commission which are responsible for granting prior approval for certain specific types of data processing.
+The procedure differs depending on the sector committee.

-The procedure for prior approval of international data transfers based on international data transfer agreements or BCRs is described in section 8 below.
+The procedure for prior approval of ad hoc international data transfer agreements or BCRs is described in section 8 below.